algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 - Create and display a map,
 - Create and use an original character the player can use,
-- Create original antagonist to represent original ghosts,
+- Create original antagonists to represent original ghosts,
 - Create the controller,
 - Create collision[^2] boxes,
 - Create lives system and death event,